 chemotherapy, permanent eyebrows and eyeliner can restore self-esteem and eliminate the need to reapply eyebrows every day.
 Cosmetic tattooing can also help with

-(a condition in which the skin loses pigment.
+vitiligo—a condition in which the skin loses pigment.
 Permanent makeup can blend lightened skin tones with the surrounding normal-colored skin.

 Blush application is not recommended for anyone who gets much sun exposure.
 Women with vitiligo who choose permanent makeup must also limit their time in the sun.
-The tattoo does not protect from the sun’s UV rays.
+The tattoo does not protect people from the sun’s UV rays.
 Both procedures usually require several sessions to complete.

 Regardless of the body area or the technique, the concept is always the same: placing iron oxide or titanium dioxide pigments below the skin.
-The amount of pigment, the color, and whether manual or electrical instruments are employed can vary.
+The amount of pigment, the color, and whether manual or electrical instruments are used can vary.

 Before having your procedure, you should have a consultation with the technician and review your medical history.